Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 **DON'T completely disable post-processing** through the Settings->Video menu as that will break some quest mods that rely on it.

 - **Reduce shadow distance and resolution**
-`Tools → Tools Plugins → OpenmwPlayer → OpenmwPlayer → Settings.cfg → Shadows`
+`Tools → Tools Plugins → OpenmwPlayer → OpenmwPlayer → Settings.cfg → Shadows`.
 `maximum shadow map distance` — try **4000**
 `shadow map resolution` — try **1024**